mikrono/tModLoaderWiki_kr_ko/TagCompound.md

 	scores = names.Zip(values, (k, v) => new { Key = k, Value = v }).ToDictionary(x => x.Key, x => x.Value);
 }
 ```
 Here is a more complex example of a `Dictionary<ulong, Tuple<string, int>>`.
-Using Zip to do this would be a little hard, so we take an alternate approach here.
-Rather than store keys and values as lists separately, we construct a list of TagCompound, each TagCompound in that list representing an entry in the Dictionary:
+Using `Zip` to do this would be a little hard, so we take an alternate approach here.
+Rather than store keys and values as lists separately, we construct a list of `TagCompound`, each `TagCompound` in that list representing an entry in the `Dictionary`:

 ```cs
 public Dictionary<ulong, Tuple<string, int>> complexDictionary;